 - The total number of options that are currently granted – makes sense if additional options are not likely to be granted for some time

-- The total number of options that are currently vested – rarely used, since options will continue to vest as long as employees stay employed.
+- The total number of currently vested options is rarely used since options will continue to vest as long as employees stay employed.
 In certain cases, for example, when there is a long period before the next options vest, it might make sense to include an additional column in the cap table showing vested only options

 Fully-diluted cap table by MyStartupEquity